-- Ensures Uninterrupted Business Process: Recruitment aims at providing the required number of skilled employees to the organisation to keep the business process going.
+- Ensures Uninterrupted Business Process: Recruitment aims at providing the required number of skilled employees to the organisation to keep the business process going even after labour turnover.

 - Identifies Present and Future Personnel Requirement: It is the initial step for detecting and analysing the workforce requirement in the organisation, at present as well as in future say within a year.

 - Acquisition of Maximum Number of Relevant CVs: It advertises the vacant position such that a maximum number of prospective candidates apply for the same.

 - Improves Cost-Effectiveness: It is a systematic and well-planned process.
 Thus it has proved to be more cost-effective.

 - Accelerates the Selection Process: It backs the selection process with a pool of candidates’ Curriculum Vitae (CV).

 Types of Recruitment Needs

 Recruitment is a means of filling the vacant position in the organisation.